 - Managing rare diseases through our nurse care managers

 - Updating our payment policies to deter inappropriate payment for services on selected medical infusible drug claims

-Continuing to find ways to lower health care costs while providing enhanced value to our customers through our products and services is a keystone to our organization’s long-term strategy.
+Continuing to find ways to lower health care costs while providing enhanced value to our customers through our products and services is a keystone to Harvard Pilgrim’s long-term strategy.

 The combined organization of Harvard Pilgrim and Tufts Health Plan is committed to guiding and empowering healthier lives for everyone

 Harvard Pilgrim’s commitment to its members, customers, communities and provider partners has never been stronger.
 It has included financial support to independent primary care practices and community health centers, as well as the waiver of telehealth and COVID-19 testing and treatment cost sharing.
-From the start of the COVID-19 pandemic, Harvard Pilgrim Health Care, through its Foundation, quickly responded to the immediate needs facing nonprofit partners and communities throughout New Hampshire.
-Since the beginning of 2020 through August 2021, our organization has provided more than $2.16 million in grants to more than 37 nonprofit organizations in New Hampshire to help strengthen and respond to communities in need.
-This support included food access, meal delivery, services for older adults and immigrant families, social and community services, and emergency response.
+From the start of the COVID-19 pandemic, Harvard Pilgrim Health Care, through its Foundation, quickly responded to the immediate needs facing nonprofit partners and communities throughout Maine.
+Last year, the Harvard Pilgrim Health Care Foundation provided over $2 million in grants to more than 110 nonprofit organizations in Maine to help strengthen and respond to communities in need.
+This support included increased access to food and meal delivery, services for older adults and immigrant families, social and community services, and emergency response.